 Tsongkhapa's main contribution to this genre is the famous Lamrim Chenmo or The Great Treatise on the Stages of the Path to Enlightenment.
 It is also generally considered his most influential work, studied and practiced by tens of thousands today.

-The other is Introduction to Emptiness: As Taught in Tsong-kha-pa's Great Treatise on the Stages of the Path, which presents one of the more challenging aspects of Mahayana Buddhism using contemporary examples.
+As Taught in Tsong-kha-pa's Great Treatise on the Stages of the Path

 This is the shortest Lamrim text Tsongkhapa composed.
 Tsongkhapa wrote the fourteen stanzas of this classic distillation of all the paths of practice that lead to enlightenment.
 The three principal elements of the path referred to are: (1) renunciation, tied to the wish for freedom from cyclic existence; (2) the motivation to attain enlightenment for the benefit of others; (3) cultivating the correct view that realizes emptiness.